Essential Care Partner Resources

 We recognize and thank the Change Foundation, and all who participated in the Changing CARE program, as well as the Ontario Caregiver Organization, for their significant efforts in engaging the voices of patients, family caregivers, and healthcare providers in meaningful change initiatives.
 These initiatives laid a powerful foundation for the work of our team and others.

-This material was produced in part with funding from the government of Ontario through The Ontario Centres for Learning, Research and Innovation in Long-Term Care at Bruyère, Healthcare Excellence Canada, the Canadian Institutes of Health Research, and the Centre for Aging + Brain Health Innovation.
+This material was produced in part with funding from the government of Ontario through the Ontario CLRI at Bruyère Health, Healthcare Excellence Canada, the Canadian Institutes of Health Research, and the Centre for Aging + Brain Health Innovation.
 The views expressed herein do not necessarily reflect the views of the funders or the province of Ontario.